rupertl/gridlock/COMMANDS.md

 # Gridlock Commands

 All commands can be accessed via the front end `gridlock`.
-Apart from `gridlock new`, be sure to set up the code and install prerequisites as per the README before starting.
+Apart from `gridlock new`, be sure to set up the virtual env and install prerequisites as per the [README](./README.md) before starting.

 ```
 $ gridlock -h